 RED® CAMERA SETTINGS

-With RED, three shutter controls are available: shutter speed, shutter angle and integration time.
-Shutter speed and integration time both refer to the exposure duration—they just specify it differently.
-Whereas shutter speed is expressed as a fraction of a second (when less than one second), integration time is expressed as the number of milliseconds (ms) elapsed using decimals.
-The shutter angle, shown as “Absolute Angle” below, is a term unique to motion capture, and describes the shutter speed relative to the frame rate.
+With RED, two shutter controls are available: shutter speed and shutter angle.
+Shutter speed is expressed as a fraction of a second (when less than one second).
+The shutter angle is a term unique to motion capture, and describes the shutter speed relative to the frame rate.

 Depending on the power frequency and frame rate, specifying a flicker-free exposure duration may require a non-standard shutter speed.
 For example, if one specifies an unusual 7 fps under 60 Hz lighting, the flicker-free tool above will suggest a 189° shutter angle.
-However, 189° does not have a standard fractional shutter speed equivalent (since it equals 1/13.333… seconds).
-In those cases, one can tap the shutter speed at the top of the on-screen preview menu (underlined in red above), and manually enter either an integration time or an angle instead.
+However, 189° does not have a standard fractional shutter speed equivalent (since it equals 1/13.333... seconds).
+In those cases, one can navigate to the Exposure menu, and manually enter an angle instead.